 World Wide Swim School, in association with Child Safeguard, are proud to implement a child-safe training program, The Child Safe Training Hub.
-It focuses on essential compliance and safety standards to children’s health and well-being.
-This is succeeded by the Royal Commission‘s inquiry into institutional responses to child abuse.
-It recommends that organisations implement the 10 child safe standards to become child safe organisations.
+In addition, it focuses on essential compliance and safety standards to children’s health and well-being.
+In short, this is succeeded by the Royal Commission‘s inquiry into institutional responses to child abuse.
+As a result, it recommends that organisations implement the 10 child safe standards to become child safe organisations.

 The Royal Commission into Institutional Responses to Child Sexual Abuse

 The Council of Australian Governments (COAG) endorsed the Child Safe Standards as the National Principles on Child Safe Organisations in February 2019.
-States and Territories are in the process of adopting legislation making it compulsory for organisations to implement the standards.
+Therefore, States and Territories are in the process of adopting legislation making it compulsory for organisations to implement the standards.
 Swim Schools are required to start taking actions to comply with the standards.
-In Victoria, it is already mandatory to comply with the Victorian Child Safe Standards.
+For example, in Victoria, it is already mandatory to comply with the Victorian Child Safe Standards.

 The Child Safe Standards

 The Royal Commission identified 10 critical elements that are necessary to create a safe environment for children and young people.
-These elements became the 10 Child Safe Standards.
-They articulate the essential elements of a Child Safe Organisation.
+As a result, these elements became the 10 Child Safe Standards.
+In other words, they articulate the essential elements of a Child Safe Organisation.

 In its Final Report, the Royal Commission made a key recommendation, that all child-related organisations should implement the 10 Child Safe Standards.

-Swim Schools in Australia should now be implementing the Child Safe Standards to:
+Swim Schools in Australia should now be implementing the standards, such as: